Hamza Karimov

-Hamza Karimov (born 10 December 1980) is an Uzbekistani association footballer currently playing for FC Andijon in the Uzbek League.
+Hamza Karimov (born 10 December 1980) is an Uzbekistanassociation footballer currently playing for FC Andijon in the Uzbek League.
 Karimov has also represented Uzbekistan at full senior level.

 Career

 Karimov is a seasoned Uzbek League defender, having represented 4 clubs.
 In 2015, he scored his first Asian Champions League goal against Iranian club Tractor Sazi F.C. in a 2–1 win.

 International career

 Karimov has represented Uzbekistan on 7 occasions, with his debut coming in 2007 in a friendly game against Ukraine which they lost 2–1.